-As the world begins yet another week of social distancing because of COVID-19, the responsibilities of parenthood weigh heavily on new moms.
-One could normally look forward to having supportive loved ones in the delivery room, a parent to stay over and help with nighttime feedings, or a visit from a friend that provides time to shower.
-However, there are still ways you can help support a new mom while practicing social distancing.
+As the world battles yet another COVID variant, the responsibilities of parenthood weigh heavily on new moms.
+There are still places where moms can not have additional loved ones in the delivery room or a parent to stay over and help with nighttime feedings.
+However, there are still ways you can help support a new mom during COVID.

 1. Let her talk about how she feels